johnstonmatt/typuv/README.md

 // instead of

 const unpredictableTypeOfNull = typeof null;
-console.log(unpredictableTypeOfNull) // 'object'
+console.log(unpredictableTypeOfNull); // 'object'

 const unpredictableTypeOfArray = typeof [];
-console.log(unpredictableTypeOfArray) // 'object'
+console.log(unpredictableTypeOfArray); // 'object'
 ```

-This package is silly and you shouldn't use it, but if you do: it is reliable and has no dependencies.
+This package is silly and you shouldn't use it, but if you do: it is reliable
+and has no dependencies.